FRIBDAQ/NSCLDAQ/main/mvlc/Readme.md

 For the VMUSB, the delay is in 200ns units while for the MVLC the delay is in 1ms units.
 This makes the delay operation in a readout stack pretty much unusable.
 However in initialization and tear-down, it might be useful.

+#### mcpp32scp

+*  For the VMUSB, if the -triggersource and -triggeroutput values where ```0x400```, the values of the trigger source and trigger output in the module were used.
+This is not possible with the fribdaq-readout framework, as interactive initialization is not supported.
+Therefore, the raw value of these parameters is *always* used.